A Comprehensive Guide to the DVSA Part 3 Standards Check: Understanding Competencies for Success

 Importance of Lesson Planning

-Now, let's look at perhaps the most critical skill set you must master—the one that often seems to cause the most confusion.
+Now, let's look at perhaps the most critical skill set you must master—which often seems to cause the most confusion.

 Risk Management